sorohan/graph-builder/markdown/graph-builder.basegraph.adjacentnodes.md

 Returns the nodes which have an incident edge in common with `node` in this graph.

-throws IllegalArgumentException if `node` is not an element of this graph
+Throws an error if `node` is not an element of this graph.

 **Signature:**
 ```javascript